evoldoers/wtfgenes/README.md

 What is The Function of these genes?

-Implements MCMC term enrichment, loosely based on the following model:
+Implements Bayesian Term Enrichment Analysis (TEA) using MCMC, loosely based on the following model:

 Nucleic Acids Res.
 2010 Jun;38(11):3523-32. doi: 10.1093/nar/gkq045.
 GOing Bayesian: model-based gene set analysis of genome-scale data.